Shuttle/shuttle-esb/implementations-msmq.md

 ---
 # MsmqQueue

-All MSMQ queues are required to be **transactional**.
+All Msmq queues are required to be **transactional**.
 In addition to the actual queue a `msmq://host/queue$journal` queue will **always** be used.
 If it does not exist it will be created, so if you are creating queues explicitly then remember to create these also.

-MSMQ creates outgoing queues internally so it is not necessary to use an outbox.
+Msmq creates outgoing queues internally so it is not necessary to use an outbox.

 ## Installation / Activation